MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{This fused strategy sacrifices the asymptotic $\mathcal{O}(n)$ lookup and returns to $\mathcal{O}(N)$ work.
-However, $n$ is fixed and modest in our setting, and during generation the sequence length and batch size are typically small.
-In this regime, the reduced kernel-launch overhead and improved hardware utilization yield lower end-to-end latency in practice.
-For longer sequences and larger batches, we revert to the standard two-stage PKM lookup described in Section~\ref{sec:hml}.}
+This fused strategy sacrifices the asymptotic $\mathcal{O}(n)$ pair-selection cost and uses $\mathcal{O}(N)$ work per head and query token.
+However, $n$ is fixed and modest in our setting, and generation typically uses few query tokens or small batches.
+In this regime, reduced kernel-launch overhead and improved hardware utilization can lower end-to-end latency.
+For longer sequences and larger batches, we use the standard two-stage product-key selection described in Section~\ref{sec:hml}.

-\subsection{\blue{Head-wise Value Caching for Inference}}
+\subsubsection{Head-wise Value Caching for Inference}

-\blue{During training, HIVE dynamically generates head-specific values from a shared base value bank $\overline{V}$ via a linear projection $W_h$, as defined in Eq.\ref{eq:hive}:
+During training, HIVE retrieves latent values from the shared latent value bank $\bar V$ and applies a head-specific value projection $W_h$, as defined in Eq.~\eqref{eq:hive}:

-where $\overline{M}_{h,r}$ denotes the aggregated base values retrieved from $\overline{V}$.
-This factorization substantially reduces the number of learnable parameters compared to maintaining an explicit, head-specific value table of size $N \times d_h$ for each head.}
+This factorization shares latent value storage while allowing head-specific value realization, reducing the training-time parameter cost compared with maintaining an explicit value table of size $N\times d_h$ for each head.

-\blue{During inference, however, the model weights are frozen, and repeatedly applying $W_h$ to every retrieved value for each token and time step becomes redundant.
-We eliminate this overhead by pre-computing and caching the expanded value banks solely for the inference phase.
-Specifically, prior to decoding, we construct for each head $h$ a cached value bank
+During inference, model weights are fixed, so repeatedly applying $W_h$ to retrieved latent values is redundant.
+We remove this overhead by constructing head-specific cached value tables only for inference.
+Before decoding, for each head $h$, we compute

-which is equivalent to applying $W_h$ to every row of $\overline{V}$.
-At run-time, the HML layer directly retrieves values from $V^{\text{cache}}_h$ using the selected memory indices, without recomputing the projection $W_h$.}
+This is equivalent to applying the head-specific value projection to every row of $\bar V$.
+At runtime, the memory layer retrieves from $V^{\mathrm{cache}}_h$ using the selected pair indices and weights, yielding the same output as applying $W_h$ after latent-value aggregation.
+This equivalence follows from the linearity of the value projection.